NaturailyShopify/Naturaily-netlify/_posts/2019-07-31-how-to-find-the-best-development-company-on-clutch-and-not-to-fall-into-a-trap-a-clutch-reader’s-guide.md

 avatar: /assets/images/leo.png
 image: /assets/images/how-to-find-the-best-development-company-on-clutch.png
 text-preview: >-
-  Clutch reviews are the industry go-to place for reliable reviews of potential software development contractors.
+  Clutch is the industry go-to place for reliable reviews of potential software development contractors.
 On paper, this sounds like a perfect way to x-ray your next outsourcing company without jeopardizing the project.
 But – like anything else on the internet – even Clutch reviews should be taken with a pinch of salt.
 tags:
   - Clutch
   - Software development